kenaniah/activerecord-querify/README.md

 ##### `config.per_page`

-This option sets the default number of results to be returned in the event that `:per_page` is not specified in the URL
+This option sets the default number of results to be returned in the event that `?per_page` is not specified in the URL

 ##### `config.min_per_page`

 It is usually a good idea to constrian the number of results to be returned per page.
-This option ensures that the `:per_page` param is adjusted to meet this minimum.
+This option ensures that the `?per_page` param is adjusted to meet this minimum.
 Setting this to `0` effectively disables the minimum.

 ##### `config.max_per_page`

 Determines the maximum number of results that can be requested per page.
-This option ensures that the `:per_page` param is adjusted to meet this maximum.
+This option ensures that the `?per_page` param is adjusted to meet this maximum.
 Setting this to `nil` effectively disables the maximum.

-### Disabling Pagination
+### Optionally Bypassing Pagination

 Pagination may be disabled for a single request when the following conditions are met:

- * `per_page=0` is passed in the URL
+ * `?per_page=0` is passed in the URL
- * `:max_per_page` was set to `nil`
+ * `:max_per_page` option set to `nil` in config or at call time

 ### Detecting Pagination